Paddle Pop Rainbow Beach

 Written by Emily Hutchinson

-Located 80km north of Darwin in the Arafura Sea is the Tiwi Islands.
-Famous for its legendary AFL footballers, the Tiwi's is rich with traditions of local indigenous culture, language, art and hunting.
+Located 80km north of Darwin in the Arafura Sea are the Tiwi Islands.
+Famous as the home of legendary AFL footballers, the Tiwis are rich with traditions of local Aboriginal culture, language, art and hunting.
 The fishing is also world-class.

 A quick boat ride from Darwin lies the peculiarly pink shores of Melville Island, Tiwi Islands.
 Populated by the hilariously cheeky Indigenous Tiwi’s, stepping onto the Islands is like stepping back in time.
 Sweeping rusty dirt roads meander through the eucalypt forest and are interspersed only by small communities and freshwater springs.
 Every square inch of the island screams heritage, culture and occasionally “crocodile”.